Quickstart

 Prism employs three primary node types, each with distinct responsibilities:

-1. Sequencer/Prover: A singleton node that generates epoch proofs for operations in the previous Prism block and posts them to a proof namespace on Celestia.
+1. Prover: A singleton node that generates epoch proofs for operations in the previous Prism block and posts them to a proof namespace on Celestia.

 2. Full Nodes: These nodes run all operations posted to Prism blocks, ensuring that the Merkle root is updated according to the application-specific policies, independent of the SNARK contents.